 Although we don’t have a singular solution that works for everyone, approach anxiety is a problem that can be overcome.

-If you want more information about how Morty can help you with such challenges, feel free to call him at 415-884-0552, and ask about working one on one with him.
 For help in overcoming other limiting beliefs, be sure to read my blog post about this.
 You can also test Morty’s method to eliminate a limiting belief for free.

 However you decide to tackle the challenge of approach anxiety, try not to be so hard on yourself.
 It’s not the end of the world if someone doesn’t want to connect with you.
 No matter how weird or broken you think you are (or how cold you think other people are), many people would enjoy your company.